 We use a conservative approach to treatment.
 The first things we will try typically include rest from aggravating activities, ice and pain control.
-We may also recommend non-steroidal anti-inflammatory (NSAIDs) medicines to treat both pain and inflammation.
-Regardless of these treatments, physical therapy or a home exercise program your doctor approves of are crucial to your recovery.
+We may also recommend non-steroidal anti-inflammatory (NSAID) medicines to treat both pain and inflammation.
+Regardless of these treatments, physical therapy or a doctor-approved home exercise program is crucial to your child's recovery.
 The programs we offer will include exercises that stretch and strengthen your child's leg muscles.

 When your child is ready to return to activity, it is important to gradually increase the amount and intensity of the exercises to prevent relapse.
 Most teens with Achilles tendonitis do well and recover without long-lasting problems.

 An ankle sprain is an injury to the ligaments that stabilize the ankle.
 Ankle sprains cause varying amounts of pain, swelling and bruising over the joint.
 Often mimicking an ankle fracture, ankle can become chronic without proper treatment.